 Constructed in 1905, the synagogue on Peitavas Street was able to be restored because it was used by the Nazis as a warehouse and so escaped destruction.
 It is currently used for worship.

-The Jewish Museum features exhibits devoted to the history of Latvian Jews and a video that retraces this history of the Shoah in Latvia.
+The Jewish Museum is located in the historic building that once housed the Jewish theater.
+Today’s community center is also located here.
+The Museum features exhibits devoted to the history of Latvian Jews and a video that retraces this history of the Shoah in Latvia.
 There is also an exhibit related to famous Jews of Riga.

 Among them are the Israeli philosopher Yeshayahu Leibowitz, and original and controversial thinker whose strict Jewish Orthodoxy nonetheless makes room for modernity and a left-leaning pacifism; the political philosopher Isaiah Berlin (1909-97), who became a British citizen and a professor at Oxford; and the great rabbi Avraham Kook (1865-1935), the mentor of the religious Zionist movement and the first Chief Rabbi of Palestine under the British mandate.